evandroreis-cordya/dots/macos/configs/cursor/README.md

 # Cursor IDE Configuration

-This directory contains the complete Cursor IDE configuration for the dotfiles setup, including settings, keybindings, and MCP server configurations.
+This directory contains the complete Cursor IDE configuration for the dots setup, including settings, keybindings, and MCP server configurations.

 ## Files Overview